 3 Flavoring Kombucha Ideas

 Flavor Your Kombucha At The Tea Making Stage

+First off, flavoring your Kombucha tea starts even before you begin to ferment your Kombucha tea and what I mean by that is when you make your nutrient solution and it’s just fancy for your sweet tea, your tea and sugar, choosing the tea that you use will change the flavor of your Kombucha.
+If you’re using green tea for your Kombucha you’re going to have a different taste than if you’re using straight black tea.
+If you’re using a combination, again a different variation to the flavor profile.
+So the tea that you use to prepare your Kombucha will ultimately effect the flavor of the finished bottled Kombucha tea.
 There’s also other things you can use besides tea, we go into more advanced training such as herbs, such as Chinese herbs, other medicinal herbs from either from traditional or even today, but just know that the herbs and tea, we really are talking about camellia sinensis, the tea plant, but tea can also be used as just anything you’re infusing into a liquid, creating an infusion, just know that whatever you use in the beginning will ultimately effect the flavor at the end.

 Flavor Kombucha At The Bottling Stage

 Adding Flavor To Kombucha After Bottling